NZ Post: Transport

 Early mail was carried on foot and by ship.
 By 1875, of 330 mail routes, 83 used carts, or coaches.
-From 1878 post was carried in travelling post offices on New Zealand Railways, with sorting being done on the train.
+From 1878, post was carried in travelling post offices on New Zealand Railways, with sorting being done on the train.
 The last train ran on 5 September 1971, after which the Silver Star train took over Auckland-Wellington services.

-Air transport was first used in 1919 and regular carriage by internal airlines began on 16 March 1936.
-Until 2016 NZ Post had a Boeing 737-300 and two Fokker 27 planes, which were replaced by three Boeing 737-400, with mail carried in containers.
+Air transport was first used in 1919, and regular carriage by internal airlines began on 16 March 1936.
+Until 2016, NZ Post had a Boeing 737-300 and two Fokker 27 planes, which were replaced by three Boeing 737-400, with mail carried in containers.

 An 20 hp 12 mph12mph Albion petrol lorry began carrying mail between Wellington post office and the wharf from early in September 1909.
 Another arrived in 1911.
-By 1973 the Post Office had 1,600 Bedford J trucks.
+By 1973, the Post Office had 1,600 Bedford J trucks.

-In 2004 New Zealand Post announced the formation of Express Couriers Ltd (ECL), a 50:50 joint venture with courier company DHL.
-In 2008 New Zealand Post and DHL commenced a similar joint venture in Australia called Parcel Direct Group Pty Limited (PDG).
-In 2012 New Zealand Post purchased DHL's holdings in these two companies.
+In 2004, New Zealand Post announced the formation of Express Couriers Ltd (ECL), a 50:50 joint venture with courier company DHL.
+In 2008, New Zealand Post and DHL commenced a similar joint venture in Australia called Parcel Direct Group Pty Limited (PDG).
+In 2012, New Zealand Post purchased DHL's holdings in these two companies.
 ECL operates extensive courier and logistics services throughout New Zealand and encompasses the CourierPost, Pace, RoadStar and Contract Logistics brands.

-From 2016 electric Paxters were introduced for local deliveries.
-On average they use 8.4 kWh a day.
-By 2022 there were 415 of them.
+From 2016, electric Paxters were introduced for local deliveries.
+On average, they use 8.4 kWh a day.
+By 2022, there were 415 of them.
 In 2022 a Hyundai Xcient hydrogen-powered truck was introduced.

-In 2022 NZ Post acquired Fliway Group one of New Zealands largest transport and logistics providers.
+In 2022, NZ Post acquired Fliway Group one of New Zealands largest transport and logistics providers.

 Sorting

-On the 12th of October 2022, NZ Post opened a new over 10,000 square meters "Super Depot" in Wellington capable of automatically sorting 11,000 parcels per hour which was previously been done by hand.
+On 12 October 2022, NZ Post opened a new over 10,000 square metres "Super Depot" in Wellington capable of automatically sorting 11,000 parcels per hour which was previously done by hand.
 The new automated sorting system uses optical character recognition (OCR) capable of reading hand writing as well as barcode scanning to determine where the package should go.
 The sorting technology was designed and produced in partnership with Daifuku Oceania.